cert-manager/infrastructure/README.md

 Other projects (e.g. trust-manager, csi-driver, etc) tend to be built locally and pushed using local credentials.
 It's a long-term ambition to change this in all instances.

+### Zoom

+We are using Zoom for the dev biweekly meetings.
+The CNCF pays for a Zoom pro account.
+The email is `cncf-certmanager-project@cncf.io`, and the password is in the Venafi 1Password in the vault `team-cert-manager`.

+### CNCF Calendar

+The dev biweekly meetings show on the [CNCF calendar]([https://www.cncf.io/calendar/](https://tockify.com/cncf.public.events/monthly?search=cert-manager)).
+This calendar is manually managed by the CNCF through the CNCF service desk.
+Changes to the invitations sent to `cert-manager-dev@googlegroups.com` need to be manually propagated by opening a ticket on the CNCF service desk.

 ### Slack

 We have 2 Slack channels on Kubernetes slack: